aws-samples/aws-eks-crac/README.md

 git push --set-upstream origin main
 ```

-8. Observe CodePipeline progress through the console
+10. Observe CodePipeline progress through the console

 **NOTE:** It may happen that the CodeBuild stage fails because of 503 HTTP error that is occasionally returned from https://get.sdkman.io (resources are downloaded from this URL as part of the container image build); if this error occurred to you, retry the CodeBuild stage through the console.

-9. Once CodePipeline is completed, check the container images produced in the ECR repo springdemo; you should find two container images: `v1` and `v1-checkpoint` (contains CRaC checkpoint files).
+11. Once CodePipeline is completed, check the container images produced in the ECR repo springdemo; you should find two container images: `v1` and `v1-checkpoint` (contains CRaC checkpoint files).

-10. Apply K8s manifests for deploying the sample application into the cluster
+12. Apply K8s manifests for deploying the sample application into the cluster

 **NOTE:** The mainfests covers 4 deployments:
-- `spring-boot-ddb-crac-efs-mount`: checkpoint files are retrieved from EFS
+- `<SRVC_NAME>-crac-efs-mount`: checkpoint files are retrieved from EFS
-- `spring-boot-ddb-crac-s3-cli`: checkpoint files are retrieved from S3
+- `<SRVC_NAME>-crac-s3-cli`: checkpoint files are retrieved from S3
-- `spring-boot-ddb-crac`: checkpoint files are part of the container image
+- `<SRVC_NAME>-crac`: checkpoint files are part of the container image
-- `spring-boot-ddb`: application is started from scratch i.e. checkpoint is not used
+- `<SRVC_NAME>-nocrac`: application is started from scratch i.e. checkpoint is not used

 ```
 cd "${WORK_DIR}"